B.A., California State University, Fullerton

-Non-academic interests include basketball, mystery novels, hiking, backpacking and sports in general.
+Non-academic interests include basketball, mystery novels, hiking, backpacking, and sports in general.
 My sweetheart and spouse, Dr. Ellen Davis, is the Director of Music at Saint John's-Newberry United Methodist Church here in Williamsport.
 Our daughter, Maria, is an avid fantasy/sci-fi reader.
 We also have two dogs, Maya and Sadie.
 See Maya's CV.